 - Contact Us

-Contest: 2015 Prize Winners
+Contest: 2016 Prize Winners

-Congratulations to the winners of the 2015 Bellevue Literary Review Prizes!
+Congratulations to the winners of the 2016 Bellevue Literary Review Prizes!

+These selections will appear in the Spring 2016 issue of the Bellevue Literary Review.
 The annual BLR Prizes award outstanding writing related to themes of health, healing, illness, the mind, and the body.
-The contest is open each year from February 1 - July 1.
+The contest is open annually from March 1 - July 1.

 Goldenberg Prize for Fiction